Updated: August 15, 2023

 According to the Mayo Clinic, up to about 400 mg per day of caffeine is “safe for most adults.”

 Peas and carrots, peanut butter and jelly, coffee and caffeine.
 If one of those doesn’t belong in the list of famous pairings, it’s actually coffee and caffeine.
-That’s because decaffeinated coffee is extremely popular.
+That’s because not everybody wants a major energy bump from their beloved morning beverage—decaffeinated coffee is actually extremely popular.
 On average, every American will drink about a quarter cup of it every day.

 What is it?
 Decaf is coffee with as much caffeine removed as possible.
 The oldest technique is to use the water-soluble feature of caffeine against it.
 The “Swiss water” method soaks the beans in water until the caffeine comes out.
 Strain the coffee beans and voila: decaf.